LucianoPAlmeida/variable-injector/README.md

 ## Usage

+For a detailed example of using this, check out the article [Continuous Integration Environment Variables in iOS projects using Swift](https://medium.com/@lucianoalmeida1/continuous-integration-environment-variables-in-ios-projects-using-swift-f72e50176a91) on [Medium](https://medium.com).

 You should have a class or struct with your envirionment variables declaration following the $(VAR_NAME) pattern.
 Example:
 ```swift